Arcade cabinet: Upright cabinets

-Controls are most commonly a joystick for as many player as the game allows, plus action buttons and "player" buttons which serve the same purpose as the start button on console gamepads.
+Controls are most commonly a joystick for as many players as the game allows, plus action buttons and "player" buttons which serve the same purpose as the start button on console gamepads.
 Trackballs are sometimes used instead of joysticks, especially in games from the early 1980s.
 Spinners (knobs for turning, also called "paddle controls") are used to control game elements that move strictly horizontally or vertically, such as the paddles in Arkanoid and Pong.
 Games such as Robotron: 2084, Smash TV and Battlezone use double joysticks instead of action buttons.
 Some versions of the original Street Fighter had pressure-sensitive rubber pads instead of buttons.

 If an upright is housing a driving game, it may have a steering wheel and throttle pedal instead of a joystick and buttons.
 If the upright is housing a shooting game, it may have light guns attached to the front of the machine, via durable cables.
 Some arcade machines had the monitor placed at the bottom of the cabinet with a mirror mounted at around 45 degrees above the screen facing the player.
 This was done to save space, as a large CRT monitor would otherwise poke out the back of the cabinet.
 To correct for the mirrored image, some games had an option to flip the video output using a dip switch setting.
 Other genres of games such as Guitar Freaks feature controllers resembling musical instruments.

 Upright cabinet shape designs vary from the simplest symmetric perpendicular boxes as with Star Trek to complicated asymmetric forms.

 Games are typically for one or two players; however, games such as Gauntlet feature as many as four sets of controls.